-French scientific expedition Tara Pacific to anchor in Auckland [fr]
+French research expedition Tara Pacific anchors in Auckland [fr]

 French scientists on board collect and analyse thousands of samples.
 Its current expedition, Tara Pacific started in 2016, and is focused on the evolution of coral in the Pacific and the impact of human activity and climate change.

 A documentary has been produced on the Tara’s work: